Vitamin B1 Injection

 VITAMIN B1 can be safely used with all Nature Vet products.

 Vitamin B1 is best known for its ability to calm nervous horses when given in large doses.
 B1 is readily absorbed from the intestine, so may also be given in oral (paste or powder) formulations.
-Consider TRANQUIL Paste, or MANNERS POWDER in combination with VITAMIN B1 injection if nervous or excitable horses require more effective calming, or if travelling horses do not settle well.
+Consider calming pastes or powdered calming supplements in combination with VITAMIN B1 injection if nervous or excitable horses require more effective calming, or if travelling horses do not settle well.